What Each State Should Be Most Thankful For

 Alabama: White barbecue sauce

 BBQ is one of the most divisive topics in the South.
 But Alabamians will stand strong in their opinion that sauce should be white.
 Wait… what?
 Yep, white BBQ sauce is as much a staple in Alabama as Crimson Tide games on Saturdays.
 Born in Decatur in 1925, the mayonnaise-based sauce is a tangy, slightly sweet substitute for your traditional red sauce.
 Don’t knock it ’til you try it!
-You’ll also want to find out the strangest food laws in every state.

 When someone says “the lights are out” in Alaska, they aren’t talking about a power outage.
 Instead, they’re talking about the glimmering starry streaks of the aurora borealis, also known as the Northern Lights.
 The best place to see the breathtaking celestial display light up the sky in green, teal, and white?
 The town of Fairbanks between September and April, when the auroras are most visible.